skochdev/new-goit-react-hw-01-components/README.md

 # Implements basic React components by using styles components and style system

+- Here I focus on styled components
-- Implemented reusable styled **Box** component using styled system
+- Implemented reusable styled **Box** component using styled system guidelines
-- Project is themed
+- Project is themed.